MrmbMazarei/MODWET/README.md

 To cite this model, plese use the following citation:
 Behbahani, M. R. M., Mazarei, M., & Bagtzoglou, A. C. (2024).
 Improving deep learning-based streamflow forecasting under trend varying conditions through evaluation of new wavelet preprocessing technique.
 Stochastic Environmental Research and Risk Assessment, 38(10), 3963-3984.
 DOI: https://doi.org/10.1007/s00477-024-02788-y

+1. DL_MODWET.ipynb are the different deep learning models used in this study.
+2.